So you’re thinking of growing a beard but aren’t exactly sure how it takes place and what to expect.

 During the active growth phase – otherwise known as; the anagen phase, the root keeps continuously dividing, which causes the hair strands to grow longer and longer.

-In fact, it often takes 2-6 years until this phase ends and the hair follicle starts its natural “rotation”.
+It often takes 2-6 years until this phase ends and the hair follicle starts its natural rotation again from the beginning.

 The Catagen Phase